smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - `trigger`: Used to represent the trigger for a particular upkeep performance
     - For conditionals: (checkBlockNum, checkBlockHash)
     - For log triggers: (checkBlockNum, checkBlockHash, logTxHash, logIndex)
-- `logIdentifier`: unique identifier for a log → (logTxHash, logIndex)
+- `logIdentifier`: unique identifier for a log: hash(logTxHash, logIndex)
+- `workID`: unique identifier for a unit of work: hash(upkeepID, trigger)
-- `upkeepPayload`: Input information to process a unit of work for an upkeep → (upkeepID, trigger, checkData)
+- `upkeepPayload`: Input information to process a unit of work for an upkeep → (upkeepID, trigger, workID) // TODO
     - For conditionals checkData is empty (derived onchain in checkUpkeep)
     - For log: checkData is log information
 - `upkeepTriggerID`: Uniquely identifies an `upkeepPayload` and is represented as: `keccak256(upkeepID, abi.encode(trigger))` for evm chains.